Oscar Garden, New Zealand's forgotten aviator

 Oscar was just getting ready for take-off when one of the locals who had a long stick in his hand, perhaps fascinated by the sight of the propeller turning over, decided to put the stick into it.

-He got as much a shock as Oscar.
-On take-off, an unexplainable and peculiar thing happened: "It felt like the whole plane was being twisted by some giant invisible hand holding the front while another tried twisting the rear".
+He got as much of a shock as Oscar.
+On take-off, an unexplainable and peculiar thing happened: "It felt like the whole plane was being twisted by some giant invisible hand holding the front while another tried twisting the rear."

 It lasted about two minutes before the plane settled down and he was able to fly to the Jhansi airfield.
 It was now about midday, and after he had a wash and something to eat he checked the plane over.
 When he could find nothing wrong, he decided to stay the night at Jhansi and have the plane checked out at Calcutta.